jallanxjallan/onemanairforce/adaptation/scenes/julia_and_her_friends.md

 ---
+category: present
+date: 7 July 1988
+name: Julia and her friends
 status: draft
+synopsis: '''Julia''s friends urge her to get closer to Cameron, noting that her father, who unlike theirs only mildly corrupt, cannot afford to send Julia to graduate school in America.'''
 title: Julia and her friends
-date: 7 July 1988
-category: present
-synopsis: "Julia's friends urge her to get closer to Cameron, noting that her father, who unlike theirs only mildly corrupt, cannot afford to send Julia to graduate school in America."

 ---

 Julia tells Cameron that she is meeting friends at the Mandarin Hotel.
 That hotel is also the watering hole for the foreign press, so Cameron offers to give her a lift and meet his colleagues for a beer.
 Julia ponders a moment, but finally agrees.

 Cameron and Julia roar up tp the front entrance.
 The doorman is a Harley owner himself, and let's Cameron park near the door.